 - Conditions of the facilities of detention.

 When and where are visits made?

-Each suite should be visited ideally once a week, in accordance with the roster.
 An Independent Custody Visitor will usually be expected to undertake at least one visit a month.
 Visits can be at any time of the day or night and they can take anything from less than an hour up to 2 hours depending on how busy the station is.
 It is the responsibility of the volunteer in consultation with their visiting partner to arrange a mutually convenient time to undertake a visit.
 The visits should be random and unannounced.

 What happens when independent custody visitors make a visit?

 Visits are always undertaken by pairs of custody visitors, under no circumstances do they ever visit alone, nor do they combine visiting with any other business at a police station.